awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

 ### Tracking When You Migrate Without Performing Discovery<a name="updates-tracking-wt-no-disco"></a>

 If you did not perform discovery with an AWS discovery tool, then Migration Hub will add a server corresponding to the migration update to the servers list and automatically map the update to the server\.
-You can group servers to applications \(see, migrate\-wt\-group\-as\-applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
+You can group servers to applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
 See, [Group Servers as Applications](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track Status of Migrations](migrate-wt-track.md#migrate-wt-track-app-status)\.

 ### Troubleshooting and Manually Mapping Migration Updates<a name="updates-tracking-wt-troubleshooting"></a>